ASXGXR/rkmaterials/README.md

 7. You have successfully installed the add-on!

 ## BLENDER INSTRUCTIONS
-1. Once in blender, find the "RK Materials" panel on the right of the screen
+1. Once in blender, select the "RK Materials" panel on the right of the screen
 2. Select your object
 3. Click "Import Materials"
 4. Click "Apply" on the material you wish to import